 Application Error Logs

-eScreening logs are, by default, all kept within d:\data\logs\*.
-A subfolder should exist for each component that does logging; collocating the logs this way simplifies finding and querying the logs.
+IRDS logs are currently limited to SQL Server Database logs.

 Logging for each component is configurable at the component level.
 The log configuration files are stored in the following folders:

-Application: D:\apps\tomcat7\webapps\escreening\WEB-INF\classes\log4j.xml

-Tomcat: D:\apps\tomcat7\conf\logging.properties

-MySQL: D:\apps\mysql\MySQL Server 5.6\my-default.ini
+SQL Server: D:\Program Files\Microsoft SQL Server\MSSQL14_..\MSSQL\Log\log.ini

 Logging is configured by the system administrator.
 Sensible defaults are supplied along with the application, allowing adequate log coverage for troubleshooting without affecting performance or taking up excessive disk space.
 The following table outlines the key logging attributes: